CoderMayhem/TextImage/README.md

 # TextImage

 STATUS : Incomplete.

-Error : Null pointer exception in calling a method in CustomView class.
+ERROR : Null pointer exception in calling a method in CustomView class.

-Pending work : Adding movement animation to filled in image.
+PENDING WORK : Adding movement animation to filled in image.